 Century Journals Project selects the most important academic journals published in China and digitizes all issues since their very first issue up till 1993 in an effort to expand the China Academic Journals Full-text Database.
-The earliest journal dates back to 1915.
 There are 9317 titles of full-text journals over 90% of all journals which are officially published in China.
 And there are 3964 exclusively & solely licensed journals which is about 42% of all journals in China.

 Provides access to hundreds of Chinese periodicals related to literature, history, philosophy, economics, political science, and law.